apache/iceberg/docs/versioned/integrations/aws.md

 By default, Iceberg uses Glue's optimistic locking for concurrent updates to a table.
 With optimistic locking, each table has a version id.
-If you retrieve the table metadata, Iceberg records the version id of that table.
+If users retrieve the table metadata, Iceberg records the version id of that table.
-You can update the table, but only if the version id on the server side has not changed.
+Users can update the table, but only if the version id on the server side has not changed.
 If there is a version mismatch, it means that someone else has modified the table before you did.
 The update attempt fails, because you have a stale version of the table.
-If this happens, Iceberg simply tries again by retrieving the table metadata and then tries to update it.
+If this happens, Iceberg refreshes the metadata and checks if there might be potential conflict.
-Optimistic locking prevents you from accidentally overwriting changes that were made by others.
+If there is no commit conflict, the operation will be retried.
+Optimistic locking guarantees atomic transaction of Iceberg tables in Glue.
 It also prevents others from accidentally overwriting your changes.

 {{< hint info >}}
 Please use AWS SDK version >= 2.17.131 to leverage Glue's Optimistic Locking.
-If the AWS SDK version is below 2.17.131, then please refer the [DynamoDb Lock Manager section](#dynamodb-lock-manager).
+If the AWS SDK version is below 2.17.131, only in-memory lock is used.
+To ensure atomic transaction, you need to set up a [DynamoDb Lock Manager](#dynamodb-lock-manager).
 {{< /hint >}}

 #### Warehouse Location